 Premium checks will be mailed to the 4-H member following the 4-H Show and upon receipt of funds from the Department of Agriculture.
 4-H premiums will be awarded using the X factor system to 4-H youth ages 8-18 years of age.
 Under this system, X will be worth a specific dollar amount based upon the amount of money appropriated for 4-H premiums for the year, the number of entries and the distribution of blue, red, and white awards.
-The X value will then be multiplied by the factor indicated for a given show.
+The X value will then be multiplied by the factor indicated for a given show: 10 for blue, 8 for red, and 6 for white.